zchee/neovim-wiki/FAQ.md

 ### Why was Lua chosen for writing tests and implementing Vimscript?

 Lua is a very small language, but it provides everything we need to implement a language like Vimscript, which was created to configure and script the editor.
-The biggest advantage that languages like Python or Ruby have over Lua are their huge library collection, but that isn't a factor for our main use case which is to remove thousands of lines of C by using Lua as a Vimscript runtime.
+The biggest advantage that languages like Python or Ruby have over Lua are their huge library collections, but that isn't a factor for our main use case which is to remove thousands of lines of C by using Lua as a Vimscript runtime.
 If you are still not convinced about Lua, you might want to read [this post](http://blog.datamules.com/blog/2012/01/30/why-lua/).

 ### Lua and Vimscript are distinct languages with different semantics, how can Lua be used as a runtime for Vimscript?